LearnWeb3DAO/Content-Contributions/README.md

 Please create a pull request following the PR template, and we will review your submission.

 Thank you a lot for your help <3

+# Freshman - FAQ

+Issues learners have faced while working on the Freshman Track and their potential solutions.

+Q.
+A.